- Image 1 of 3

-OTTAWA, Ontario (AP) Paul Byron and Alexander Radulov scored in the shootout to give the Montreal Canadiens a 4-3 victory over the Ottawa Senators on Saturday night in the first half of the teams' home-and-home series.
+Paul Byron and Alexander Radulov scored in the tiebreaker to give the Canadiens a 4-3 victory Saturday night in the first half of the teams' home-and-home set.
+Montreal moved two points ahead of Ottawa atop the Atlantic Division.

-Andrew Shaw, Philip Danault and Brendan Gallagher scored in regulation for Montreal, and Carey Price finished with 28 saves.
-Montreal extended its lead in the Atlantic Division to two points over second-place Ottawa.
+Andrew Shaw, Philip Danault and Gallagher scored in regulation for Montreal, and Carey Price finished with 28 saves.

 The Senators had a chance to win in overtime when Max Pacioretty took a penalty, but were unable to capitalize on the power play.